Here are some other local community services and resources you may find helpful.

 The Mood Disorders Association of BC offers a variety of services including group medical visits, support groups, as well as counselling and wellness services.

-The F.O.R.C.E.
-Society for Kids’ Mental Health
+(formerly the F.O.R.C.E.
+Society for Kids’ Mental Health)

 Online Mental Health Information